Smoked Fish With Horseradish Sauce

 2. Serve individual portions of smoked fish, accompanied by the chopped onion and additional horseradish sauce.

-1. Put the horseradish root cubes in a food processor and grind them to fine particles.
+- Put the horseradish root cubes in a food processor and grind them to fine particles.
 This will take 3-4 minutes.
-Be careful not to inhale the fumes – they’re very irritating.
+Be careful not to inhale the fumes – they can be very irritating.